itsjustmath/itsjustmath.github.io/index.md

 # Hi, I'm Justin!

 <!-- About Me -->
 I'm a New York-born and Los Angeles-raised front-end developer / UI engineer.
-When I'm not working, you can find me hiking, reading, sipping coffee, or making terrible puns.
+When I'm not working, you can find me hiking, reading, sipping coffee, or laughing at my own terrible puns.

 <!-- My Work -->